 Frequently asked questions

-More information for health services and patients.
+More information for patients and clinicians.

 For patients

-What is the Your Health Summary?
+What is Your Health Summary?

-Your Health Summary is a secure database which holds a summary of your health record.
+Your Health Summary isa secure database which holds a summary of your health record.

 What is it used for?